 CE4.4.7 in JVET-M0317 (Panasonic)

 To unify the candidate list derivation of triangular mode with that of regular merge mode, the triangular candidate list is derived from the first few candidates in regular merge candidate list.
 If the candidate is a bi-prediction one, it is directly copied to the triangular candidate list.
 If the candidate is a uni-prediction one from L0, the reference index and motion vector of L1 is derived from those of L0.
-Two variations are tested:
+An offset is added to L1 and a mirroring process is applied if reference pictures of L0 and L1 come from different directions.
+4 variations are tested: